mypreview/Conj/docs/managing-products.md

 !> Note that virtual products don’t require shipping — an order with virtual products won’t calculate shipping costs.

+## Adding a Virtual Product

+When adding a simple product, you can optionally check the **Virtual** checkbox in the product type panel.
+This removes unnecessary fields, such as dimensions.

+## Adding a Downloadable Product

+When adding a simple product, you can check the downloadable box in the product type panel.
+This adds two new fields:

+* **File path** — Path or URL to your downloadable file.
+* **Download limit** – Limit on number of times the customer can download file.<br/>*Left blank for unlimited downloads.*

+For maximum flexibility, downloadable products also incur a shipping cost as an example if you were offering both a packaged and a downloadable version of a product, this would be ideal.

+?> You can also check the **Virtual** checkbox if the downloadable product is not shippable.

 ## Additional Links

 * [WooCommerce Subscriptions](https://woocommerce.com/products/woocommerce-subscriptions/)